jspm/jspm-resolve/resolver-spec.md

 > 1. Let _type_ be set to _undefined_.
 > 1. If _pjson.type_ is equal to _"commonjs"_ or _"module"_ then,
 >    1. Set _type_ to _pjson.type_.
+> 1. Let _name_ be equal to the value of _pjson.name_ if a string and a valid package name, or _undefined_ otherwise.
 > 1. Let _main_ be equal to the value of _pjson.main_ if a string or _undefined_ otherwise.
 > 1. If _main_ is defined then,
 >    1. If _main_ starts with _"./"_ then,